-If Not Now, When?
-How Scotland can shape its response to the pandemic to help end homelessness
+How Scotland can shape its response to Covid-19, to end homelessness

 The new Social Renewal Advisory Board report, published today, opens with a metaphor.